Before

 anterior superior eardrum retraction pocket filled with crust and

 debris.
-The ear was anesthesized and the debris was removed and
+The ear was anesthetized and the debris was removed and

 the thin eardrum was everted.
 It the eardrum tears or is adheased